dpurgin/qtorm/README.md

 ### Removing a Single Entity

-A single existing entity can be removed using the `remove()` method of `QOrmSession`.
-The method removes the corresponding row from the database and returns the ownership of the entity to the caller wrapped, in a `std::unique_ptr`:
+You can remove a single existing entity using the `remove()` method of `QOrmSession`.
+This method removes the corresponding row from the database and returns ownership of the entity to the caller, wrapped in a `std::unique_ptr`:

 ```c++
 QOrmSession session;